learn-co-students/module-4-code-challenge-round-1-nyc-ds-033020-mod-4-code-challenge-1591883766/README.md

 You will use scikit-learn to fit k-means clustering models, and you will determine the optimal number of clusters to use by looking at silhouette scores.

 ### 2.2) Write a function called `get_labels()` that will find `k` clusters in a dataset of features `X`, and return the labels for each row of `X`.

+Review the doc-string in the function below to understand the requirements of this function.

 _Hint: Within the function, you'll need to:_
 * instantiate a k-means clustering model (use `random_state = 1` for reproducibility),